-The main objective of this work is to propose an unsupervised learning-based calibration scheme to address these challenges.
-Since the vanilla option price for classical diffusive stochastic volatility models can be expressed as the solution of a nonlinear parabolic partial differential equation (PDE), model calibration can be viewed as a parameter identification (inverse problem) for such parameterized PDEs.
-The well-known nonlinear Feynman-Kac formula implies that the solution of such PDE corresponds to the solution of a backward stochastic differential equation (BSDE), which can be efficiently solved using deep learning-based methods \cite{han2018solving, han2017deep, hure2020deep}.
-For the rBergomi model, where the framework is non-Markovian, the corresponding option price follows a Backward Stochastic Partial Differential Equation (BSPDE) rather than a deterministic PDE.
-A stochastic Feynman-Kac formula has been established to represent the weak solution of the BSPDE in terms of a BSDE coupled with the forward SDE \cite{bayer2022pricing}, and subsequently, a deep learning-based scheme is developed to price options backwardly.
-Our proposed scheme, namely the deep BSDE scheme, treats the model parameters as tunable weights or approximates them by NNs if necessary.
-Then these tunable weights or NNs are optimized alongside the BSDE solutions during training.
-Inspired by \cite{han2017deep}, our scheme implements the forward Euler method starting from the market data and matching the terminal condition to solve the BSDE.
-The obtained numerical solution is adapted to the filtration automatically, which avoids the calculation of conditional expectation for the backward scheme.
+The primary objective of this work is to propose an unsupervised learning-based calibration scheme to address these challenges.
+While vanilla option prices in classical diffusive stochastic volatility models solve linear parabolic partial differential equations (PDEs), allowing calibration to be viewed as a parameter identification (inverse problem), rough volatility models require a different approach.
+Due to their non-Markov nature, the corresponding option price follows a backward stochastic partial differential equation (BSPDE).
+A stochastic Feynman-Kac formula has been established to represent the weak solution of the BSPDE via a BSDE coupled with the forward SDE \cite{bayer2022pricing}, and deep learning schemes have been developed for backward option pricing.
+Our proposed method, the Deep BSDE scheme, treats model parameters as tunable weights optimized alongside BSDE solutions during training.
+Inspired by \cite{han2018solving, han2017deep}, our scheme implements a forward Euler method that initiates from market data and matches the terminal condition to solve the BSDE.